 This is one of those controversial posts no one likes to talk about but I think it’s important.
-Everyone wants to believe that their doctors have their best intentions when it comes to their child’s health and well-being.
+Everyone wants to believe that their doctors have their best interest when it comes to their child’s health and well-being.
 But, that doesn’t always mean they’ve done the research beyond their standard practice.
 Now that I have a child, I am constantly researching and trying to make the best choices for me and my family.

 I knew when I gave birth to my daughters that I was going to decline the Vitamin K shot because it’s 20,000 times more than what babies need and it can cause all sorts of problems for infections to occur.
 I got a shit ton of flack by the nurses when I told them I wasn’t doing the vitamin k shot, and they were acting like I was committing child abuse.
 I finally had to tell them I would do the oral vitamin k shot with our pediatrician.
 They said, by the time I visit the pediatrician (because they don’t do the oral vitamin k at the hospital), she would no longer need it.
 Well, then I guess she is going without.
 Yes, I believe there may be instances where a newborn may need it if there are bleeding issues, but my daughter was completely healthy and normal with no visible signs of trauma after coming out of the birth canal.
 My mind may have changed IF there were issues, but there were not.
 I also believe the body is capable of doing what God intended it to do.
 The body is a powerful thing that can heal itself.

 There is this brilliant, but anonymous pediatrician who states great points about the synthetic vitamin K shot. (yes, the one they give your child at birth)